Hs293Go/discrete_pid/README.md

     time** and tunable **LPF on derivative**.
   - Supports fine-grained control over PID activity: online (de)activation, (re)initialization, and pausing/resuming integration
+  - As an alternative to the functional PID controller, the _stateful_ PID controller is competitive with the naive PID law in terms of speed

 - **Lightweight and Dependency-Free**